-Focusing on the opulence of Las Vegas, John Reid reflects that our people of modern Israel have become truly spoiled, surfeiting on the blessings given to Abraham's offspring.
-The danger of abundant blessings is that we tend to forget the source of these blessings and cease to become thankful.
-When people forget to be thankful, …
+The danger of abundant blessings is that we tend to forget the source of the blessings and cease being thankful.
+When we forget to be thankful, we forget God.

 Hannah gave up the very thing she asked for.
 Her willingness to give God her most precious possession stands on par with Abraham's renowned sacrifice of Isaac.

 Some of us cannot seem to realize a blessing if it slaps us across the face!
 Ingratitude can hold us back in our relationship with God.

 Without thanksgiving and praise, our prayers degenerate into the 'gimmes' with the emphasis on the self.
 We must give God thoughtful thanks in every circumstance.